Do ReTo Eco-Solutions Inc. (RETO) beta value of 1.67 signposts another twist?

-At the end of the latest market close, ReTo Eco-Solutions Inc. (RETO) was valued at $1.84.
-In that particular session, Stock kicked-off at the price of $2.02 while reaching the peak value of $2.80 and lowest value recorded on the day was $2.00.
-The stock current value is $2.73.Recently in News on November 15, 2021, ReTo Eco-Solutions, Inc. Regains Compliance with Nasdaq Minimum Bid Price Requirement.
+Let’s start up with the current stock price of ReTo Eco-Solutions Inc. (RETO), which is $3.05 to be very precise.
+The Stock rose vividly during the last session to $3.36 after opening rate of $2.74 while the lowest price it went was recorded $2.67 before closing at $2.77.Recently in News on November 15, 2021, ReTo Eco-Solutions, Inc. Regains Compliance with Nasdaq Minimum Bid Price Requirement.
 ReTo Eco-Solutions, Inc. (NASDAQ: RETO) (“ReTo” or the “Company”) a provider of technology solutions for the improvement of ecological environments, today announced that it received notification from the Listing Qualifications Department of The Nasdaq Stock Market (“Nasdaq”) compliance with the minimum bid price requirement of US$1.00 per share under the Nasdaq Listing Rules (the “Listing Rules”).
 You can read further details here

 3 Tiny Stocks Primed to Explode The world's greatest investor — Warren Buffett — has a simple formula for making big money in the markets.
 He buys up valuable assets when they are very cheap.
 For stock market investors that means buying up cheap small cap stocks like these with huge upside potential.